 Dave Ames, State Director, Leading the American Legion Riders;

 US Navy Personnel, Pall Bearers and Honor Guard for Graveside Service;

 Dr. John Dulaney, TAPS

 Approximately 400 people attended.
-Following the service, approximately 85 motorcycles let the procession from the museum to the Opposition Cemetery, near Ravenden, Arkansas.
-Hundreds lined the streets and highway, holding American Flags or with hand over heart, to pay their respects.
+Following the service, approximately 85 motorcycles led the procession from the museum to the Opposition Cemetery, near Ravenden, Arkansas.
+Hundreds lined the streets and highways, holding American Flags or with hand over heart, to pay their respects.